sky-uk/feed/README.md

 ### Network Load Balancers (NLBs)
 See the [example deployment for NLB](examples/feed-ingress-deployment-nlb.yml)

+Please note that new Feed pods will not start handling requests until they have been registered with the NLB.
+This can take up to 2 minutes on some occasions.

 ### Application Load Balancers (ALBs)
 Feed has support for ALBs.
 Unfortunately, ALBs have a bug that prevents non-disruptive deployments of feed (specifically,